hoangvvo/tcgen/README.md

 ## Configuration file

-The configuration file must be placed in the same folder with `judgen`.
-See the sample config file: [judgen.yml](./judgen.yml).
+An optional configuration file named `judgen.yml` may placed in the same folder with `judgen`.
+See the sample config file: [judgen.yml](./gen/judgen.yml).

 - `testcase.extensions`: Files with such extensions will be copied to the result folder.
 - `output.dir`: result folder to store test cases.